 Many other applications utilizing language models perform the task using genuine sources:

-Applications utilizing generative language models
+Applications utilizing generative AI

 Choose an application, where genuine information retrieval is done from real sources.
 The application uses these to generate an answer.
-Depending on the application, the search can go through the open web sources (e.g. Copilot and ChatGPT 4o) or a specific database containing selected information, such as open access scientific articles (e.g. Elicit).
+Depending on the application, the search can go through the open web sources (e.g. Copilot and ChatGPT 4o) or a specific database containing selected information, such as open access scientific articles (e.g. Elicit and Consensus).
 The result of the search is a short answer to the question or a summary of the topic, along with the sources used in the answer.

 Formulate the question clearly but concisely and include sufficiently precise terms to get a relevant answer.
 Partition a complex task into smaller parts.